ryan-endacott/ryan-endacott.github.com/_posts/2013-1-13-What's-a-blog.md

 * Functional programming (once I gain a reasonable understanding.
 So far I'm a fan.)
 * Internship at HealthcareFirst
 * Yes, I really should start writing.
-* How to start learning programming (and why you should care)
+* How to start learning programming